rokka-io/rokka-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.2.3 =

+* [FEATURE] Add unit tests to test url filtering
+* [UPDATE] Updated rokka-client-php to v1.0.0
+* [FIX] Fix URL filtering when creating srcset
+* [FIX] Use correct filenames for different sizes
+* [FIX] There shouldn't be an upload error when it's not needed to upload an attachment to rokka

 = 1.2.2 =

 * [UPDATE] Updated rokka-client-php to v0.10.0
-* [CHANGE] Improved generation of prefixed stack names.
+* [CHANGE] Improved generation of prefixed stack names

 = 1.2.1 =